efren-palacios/duellinks/_posts/news/2018-02-09-leaked-cards-feb-9.md

 *note: the grey card is {Biofalcon}*

-In addition, players will be able to obtain **up to 3 copies** of {Ancient Gear Castle}, previously only obtainable as a level up reward
+In addition, players will be able to obtain **up to 3 copies** of {Ancient Gear Castle} and {Ancient Gear Golem}, previously only obtainable as level up rewards

 *Keep in mind that much of the datamined information is speculation, and remains unconfirmed until officially announced by Konami.*